 The state in which you live will determine the amount of time the birth mother has to change her mind.
 This can be a daunting time for the adoptive parents.

 You have waited for the moment to finally adopt, and the birth mother is now in labor.
 This is the big moment you have been waiting for, yet there is a heart-wrenching feeling of worry that lingers.
 What if the birth mother changes her mind?

 The decision for a birth mother to provide her baby with a better life than what she would be able to offer is enough for her to follow through with allowing her baby to be adopted.
 It is expected that a birth mother will experience a rollercoaster of emotions during her pregnancy.

-Birth mothers do not make the decision to adopt because they do not feel love for their baby.
+Birth mothers do not decide to adopt because they do not feel love for their babies.
 Adoption is an option that makes sense to them and is in the best interest of their baby.

 Adoptive parents need to understand that birth mothers can and sometimes do change their minds.
 And if the birth mother is within that permitted timeframe, she is indeed allowed to change her mind.
 You want to read more about contested adoptions.

 What then, would make a birth mother change her mind?
 The number one reason could be the natural motherly instinct to love and nurture her baby.
 Humans and animals alike have the innate longing to protect and be with their offspring.

 Each birth parent’s situations are different and will determine the outcome of following through with the adoption they initiated.